-- Recruit as many students as possible, and allow them to form their own teams.
+- Recruit as many students as possible and allow them to form their own teams.
 When tournament time comes around, have teams compete against each other to determine who will represent the school.
-Of course, you can always purchase additional memberships and send all your teams to your tournament. - Hold a creativity "play-off," where candidates are presented with problems that require creative thinking.
-Those who enjoy the activity will enjoy being on a team. - "Compose" each team with a selection of students with varying skills for example, an artist, musician, computer expert, writer depending on the nature of the problem.
+Of course, you can always purchase additional memberships and send all your teams to your tournament.
+In tournaments, each membership can support one team, per problem, per division. - Hold a creativity "playoff," where candidates are presented with problems that require creative thinking.
+Those who enjoy the activity will enjoy being on a team. - "Compose" each team with a selection of students with varying skills for example, an artist, musician, computer expert, writer - depending on the nature of the problem.